atena-data/Python-Bootcamp-Codes/README.md

 Have you played BlackJack before?

 Today's code replicates the game of BlackJack.
-It's super fun if you haven't played before read the rules [here](https://en.wikipedia.org/wiki/Blackjack) and keep playing.
+It's super fun, if you haven't played before read the rules [here](https://en.wikipedia.org/wiki/Blackjack) and keep playing.